The Monuments Men (book): Reception

 The Monuments Men released to generally favorable reviews.
-The reviewer for Time International wrote that "historical details come thick and fast, but Edsel manages to keep the narrative breezy".
-The Toronto Sun called it a "gripping story" and praised Edsel's passion as well as Witter's contributions as co-writer.
+In Time International, William Lee Adams wrote that "historical details come thick and fast, but Edsel manages to keep the narrative breezy".
+The Toronto Suns Hans Werner called it a "gripping story" and praised Edsel's passion as well as Witter's contributions as co-writer.
 Writing for The Jerusalem Post, reviewer Marilyn Henry was impressed with Edsel's work in keeping the memory of the MFAA alive while detailing its members' "courage, skill, and moxie".
 The Boston Globe liked that the book highlighted the personalities of its subjects and called it "a difficult work to put down", while admitting that it was occasionally "overly theatrical".

 Other reviewers were critical of the authors' decision to dramatize aspects of the narrative.
-The Associated Press warned that "statements that recall films 'based on a true story' may put some readers off".
-The New Criterion called the book "compelling" but believed that a more "straightforward" approach that minimized the unnecessary inventions of dialogue and character development would have been more effective.
-The Evening Chronicle praised the authors' extensive research while regretting the book's "disjointed, over-the-top style".
+The Associated Press's Carl Hartman warned that "statements that recall films 'based on a true story' may put some readers off".
+In The New Criterion, Marco Grassi called the book "compelling" but believed that a more "straightforward" approach that minimized the unnecessary inventions of dialogue and character development would have been more effective.
+The Evening Chronicles Anthony Looch praised the authors' extensive research while regretting the book's "disjointed, over-the-top style".

-The Monuments Men reached number one on the combined print and e-book nonfiction New York Times Best Seller list following the 2014 release of the book's film adaptation.